dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-get-save-state.md

 ## Example:

 The below code examples loosely describe an application that processes orders.
-In the examples, there is one service - an order processing service.
-This service has Dapr sidecar and the order processing service uses Dapr to store state in redis state store.
+In the examples, there is an order processing service which has a Dapr sidecar.
+The order processing service uses Dapr to store state in a Redis state store.

 <img src="/images/state_management_eg.png" width=1000 alt="Diagram showing state management of example service">